facebook/flow/src/parser/npm-README.md

 # What is the Flow Parser

 The Flow Parser is a JavaScript parser written in OCaml.
-It produces an AST that conforms to [SpiderMonkey's Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API) and that mostly matches what [esprima](http://esprima.org/) produces.
+It produces an AST that conforms to the [ESTree spec](https://github.com/estree/estree) and that mostly matches what [esprima](http://esprima.org/) produces.
 The Flow Parser can be compiled to native code or can be compiled to JavaScript using [js_of_ocaml](http://ocsigen.org/js_of_ocaml/).
-This npm package contains the Flow parser compiled to JavaScript
+This npm package contains the Flow parser compiled to JavaScript.

 # Usage